haiku/website/content/blog/pulkomandy/2020-04-28-haiku_activity_report_april_2020.md

 Early work for support of UFS2 (by Suhel Mehta) and XFS (by cruxbox) was merged.
-While there is nothing usable yet, we hope to soon increase interoperability with Linux, *BSD and Solaris thanks to these.
+While there is nothing usable yet, we hope to soon increase interoperability with Linux, *BSD, and Solaris thanks to these.